Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/create-adx-table.md

 <hr>

 # 1. FOCUS: CREATE ADX TABLE & GRANTS
-This document details creation of an ADX table and grants to write to the name, to the serice principal we created earlier.<br>
+This document details creation of an ADX table and grants to write to the name, to the service principal we created earlier.<br>

 ```
 // Drop table if exists